manueljun17/video-center-3.4/README.md

 # TODO

+* Put the server address only in 1 place. right now it is stated in index.html, chat.ts

-Hide typescript source code by submodule.
+* Hide typescript source code by submodule.

-Put typescript submodule in private git server.
+* Put typescript submodule in private git server.

 * refactor folder strcuture